peteromallet/reigh/structure.md

     – `useListTasks`: `GET /api/tasks?projectId=&status=` (fetches tasks for a project, optionally filtered by status).
     – `useCreateTask`: `POST /api/tasks` (creates a new task).
     – `useCancelTask`: `PATCH /api/tasks/:taskId/cancel` (updates a task's status to 'Cancelled').
+    – **`useUpdateTaskStatus` (Conceptual - API endpoint exists)**: `PATCH /api/tasks/:taskId/status` (updates a task's status to any valid status; if a 'travel_stitch' task is set to 'Complete', the backend will also create associated 'generation' and 'shot_generation' records).
     – `useCancelAllPendingTasks`: `POST /api/tasks/cancel-pending` (updates status of all pending tasks for a project to 'Cancelled').
 • **`useLastAffectedShot.ts`**: Hook for `LastAffectedShotContext`.
 • **`use-mobile.tsx`**: Media query helper.